citp/privacy-policy-historical/o/ol/oli/olivetree.com.md

 ## OUR COMMITMENT TO PRIVACY

 Your privacy is important to us.
 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
 It applies to all information you submit, such as your name, address, e-mail address, telephone number and credit card number.
 We use the information you provide when placing an order to complete that order, and when assisting with support issues.
+We may also contact you from time to time with product updates, links to free downloads, and other product information that we think may be of interest to you.
+You will always have the opportunity to opt-out of email communications from Olive Tree Bible Software.
 We do not share this information with outside parties.
 You can review information about you that we have collected online and maintain by writing us at [support@olivetree.com](mailto:support@olivetree.com).
 You can also call to request factual correction in your information.
 To better safeguard your information, we will take reasonable steps to verify your identity before granting access or making corrections.

 ## OUR COMMITMENT TO DATA SECURITY